 Popsicle Stick Chicks Directions

 Step 1: Assembling the Popsicle Sticks

-Line up your large popsicle sticks side by side.
+Craft stick crafts are fun with a little bit a strategy.
+First, line up your large popsicle sticks side by side.
 Take one of your smaller popsicle sticks and apply hot glue to it.
 Then take the smaller popsicle stick and lay it flat along the top of the lined up large popsicle sticks and press down firmly.
 (Do this again along the bottom of the large popsicle sticks)

 Step 2: Painting the Chick

 Take your regular paint brush and apply your first coat of yellow paint.
 Of course, you can paint your craft stick birds any color.
 Red would be cute for cardinals.
 Yellow reminds me of spring, so our craft stick bird is yellow.
 The popsicle sticks usually absorb the first coat fairly quickly so you can go back over it for 1-2 more coats to get a solid yellow base.

 Step 3: Yellow Wings and Hair